D2KLab/sumly/README.md

-#### Transformed Based Bert Model

-You can apply the same idea of Baseline aproach here in order to launch your application based on transformer model by running **main.py**.

 #### BertViz

 BertViz is a tool for visualizing Attention in the Transformer model, supporting all models from the transformers library (BERT, GPT-2, XLNet, RoBERTa, XLM, CTRL, etc.).